0xProject/0x-monorepo/packages/instant/README.md

 ## ⚠️ Deprecation Warning ️️⚠️

 This project is no longer being actively maintained.
-To fork or run a [Standard Relayer API](https://0x.org/docs/api#sra) instance, you can use the [0x API](https://github.com/0xProject/0x-api) instead.

 ## Integration